 Coronary artery disease (CAD) is an ischemic heart disease that is most commonly caused by atherosclerosis and the subsequent reduction of blood supply to the myocardium, resulting in a mismatch between myocardial oxygen supply and demand.
 Acute retrosternal chest pain (angina) is the cardinal symptom of CAD.
-Other symptoms include dyspnea, dizziness, anxiety and nausea.
-If ischemia is severe, myocardial infarction can occur.
-Coronary heart disease is diagnosed via a cardiac stress test (possibly provoking symptoms and instrumental findings) and/or coronary catheterization (e.g., measurement of coronary blood flow).
-Management of CHD involves primary and secondary prevention of atherosclerosis (e.g., smoking cessation, and treatment of diabetes mellitus, hypertension, and dyslipidemia), antiplatelet agents, (e.g., beta blockers) and, in some cases, revascularization (e.g., PCTA).
+Other symptoms include dyspnea, dizziness, anxiety, and nausea.
+Patients with stable CAD may have stable angina or be asymptomatic, while severe ischemia may lead to myocardial infarction (MI).
+CAD is diagnosed using cardiac stress testing and/or coronary catheterization.
+Management of CAD involves primary and secondary prevention of atherosclerosis (e.g., smoking cessation, and treatment of diabetes mellitus, hypertension, and dyslipidemia), antiplatelet agents, (e.g., beta blockers) and, in severe cases, revascularization (e.g., percutaneous transluminal coronary angioplasty).